ga4gh-beacon/beacon-v2/docs/filters.md

 _Filters_ represent a powerful addition to the Beacon query API.
 They are rules for selecting records based upon the field values those records contain.
 The rules can refer to bio-ontology or custom terms, numerical or alphanumerical values, and employ wildcards, standard operators or other principles of selection.
 This empowers such options as queries for phenotypes, disease codes or technical parameters associated with observed genomic variants.

+!!!
+Important "Using Filters"

+	Please see the [Filters in Queries](/filter-queries) page for more information on how to use filters in Beacon requests.

 ## Filter types
 A Beacon can support four types of Filters.